Every Netflix Christmas romcom ranked from least to most ridiculous

 13. Love Hard

-Nina Dobrev is Natalie, a modern day Carrie Bradshaw who writes a dating column about the tricky world of online dating (I hear ya, girlfriend).
-She gets catfished by Josh (Jimmy O Yang), who is using the pictures of his childhood friend Tag (Darren Barnet) and travels to meet him, only to find out the truth about his identity, which to quote Jez from Peep Show, isn’t very Christmassy.
+Nina Dobrev is Natalie, a modern-day Carrie Bradshaw who writes a dating column about the tricky world of online dating (I hear ya, girlfriend).
+She gets catfished by Josh (Jimmy O Yang), who is using the pictures of his childhood friend Tag (Darren Barnet) and travels to meet him, only to find out the truth about his identity, which, to quote Jez from Peep Show, isn’t very Christmassy.
 Natalie convinces Josh to help her get the real life Tag, but – and I’m not making this up – ends up falling in love with her catfish anyway.
 Obviously, this is a morally questionable thing to happen in a Christmas movie, but it is also quite ridiculous, so for this list’s purposes it works.

 12. Let It Snow